-C. Simultaneous Area and Perimeter Constraints
+4.3 Simultaneous Area and Perimeter Constraints

 In this subsection we characterize combinations of area and perimeter densities (D_a, D_p) that can be simultaneously satisfied by the same filling pattern.
-As discussed in Section I, all fill geometries must satisfy minimum length and minimum separation rules.
+As discussed in Section 1, all geometries must satisfy minimum length and minimum separation rules.
 In particular, no fill feature dimensions, nor any distance between features, can be less than c.
 In practice, the distance between filling geometries and nearest layout feature is constrained to be greater than c' > c.
-However we can still view regions eligible for filling as c-polyominoes, i.e., polyominoes [11] with sides a multiple of c that are distance c' from the layout features.
+However we can still view regions eligible for filling as c-polyominoes, i.e., polyominoes [11] with sides a multiple of c that are in distance c' from the layout features.
 The fill pattern should also consist of polyominoes in the c-grid, i.e., the minimum separation rule implies that a pair of filled cells which share exactly one corner should have one common filled neighboring cell.

 First, we will describe filling patterns for a rectangular region R which have maximum perimeter, and either the minimum or maximum allowable area density.
-The pattern P{\min} with the minimum area density fills all cells which have top-left corner coordinates (a+2ci, b+2cj), where (a, b) is one of the corners of R [Fig. 13(a)].
-This pattern has area slightly more than $(1/4) \cdot area(R)$, because it fills approximately every fourth cell of R. The pattern P{\max} with maximum area density fills R completely, leaving empty only cells with coordinates (a+c+2ci, b+c+2cj); see Fig. 13(b).
-The area of this pattern is slightly larger than $(3/4) \cdot area(R)$ because it leaves empty approximately every fourth cell of R.
+The pattern P{min} with the minimum area density fills all cells which have top-left corner coordinates (a + 2ci, b + 2cj), where (a, b) is one of the corners of R (see Figure 13(a)).
+This pattern has area slightly more than $\frac{1}{4} \cdot area(R)$, because it fills approximately every fourth cell of R. The pattern P{max} with maximum area density fills Rcompletely, leaving empty only cells with coordinates (a + c + 2ci, b + c + 2cj) (see Figure 13(b)).
+The area of this pattern is slightly larger than $\frac{3}{4} \cdot area(R)$ because it leaves empty approximately every fourth cell of R.

 Two more patterns are necessary for completing the description of all possible patterns.
-These are simply the empty pattern P_0 with zero perimeter and area, and the completelyfilled pattern P_1 having both perimeter and area equal to those of R. In Fig. 14, the x-axis represents area and the y-axis represents perimeter.
-The highlighted region with vertices P_0 , P{\min} , P{\max} , and P_1 represents the combinations of area and perimeter densities for which there exist filling patterns.
+These are simply the empty pattern P_0 with zero perimeter and area, and the completely-filled pattern P_1 having both perimeter and area equal to those of R. In Figure 14, the x-axis represents area and the y-axis represents perimeter.
+The highlighted region with vertices P_0 , P{min} , P{max} , and P_1 represents the combinations of area and perimeter densities for which there exist filling patterns.
 Notice that a square has the minimum perimeter with a given area.
 Let S be the area of a maximum square which can be embedded in R. Before the pattern area reaches S, the minimum perimeter grows quadratically; past S, the minimum perimeter grows linearly.